mlhartme/stool/client/documentation.md

 #### DESCRIPTION

-Generates a Kubernetes yaml manifest to configure a server.
+Generates a Helm values yaml file to configure a server.

 #### Server Environment